loadero/loadero-nightwatch-commands/README.md

 | `updateNetwork`           | Network settings will not be updated                                                   |
 | `waitForDownloadFinished` | Function will finish instantly and not wait for download to be finished                |

-Full descriptions for each function and it's usage can be found in [Loadero wiki](https://wiki.loadero.com/nightwatch/custom-commands/) page.
+Full descriptions for each function and their usage can be found in [Loadero wiki](https://wiki.loadero.com/nightwatch/custom-commands/) page.